koppen/mentalized/source/_posts/2016-12-19-email-avatars.markdown

 ---
-title: "How to add avatar to your emails"
+title: "How to add an avatar to your emails"
 categories:
 - technology
 ---